A unifying approach to diffusive transport in annealed heterogeneous media: Randomly Modulated Gaussian Processes

-where $L$ is a lower triangular matrix with entries $1$ performing integration, $C$ is the covariance matrix, $J$ is the diagonal matrix containing random modulations, and $\xi$ is the vector of standard IID Gaussian random variables.
+where $L$ is a lower triangular matrix with entries $1$ performing integration, $C$ is the covariance matrix {\clr(see Appendix~\ref{appendix:how_to_get_C_and_J} for its construction)}, $J$ is the diagonal matrix containing random modulations, and $\xi$ is the vector of standard IID Gaussian random variables.
 As the positions in $X$ should be in length units, we set $\xi$ and $J$ to be unitless, while $C$ has units of a squared length.
 The matrix representation (\ref{eq:LJE_def}), which is the key point of the paper, is very general and includes as special cases numerous models studied in the literature.
-In particular, we retrieve: (i) Brownian motion (when $C \propto I$ and $J= I$, where $I$ is the identity matrix); (ii) Gaussian processes (when $J=I$), including fBm and GLE; (iii) CTRW and diffusing diffusivity models (when $C \propto I$).
-In fact, for CTRW, $J_{i}$ can be understood as the number of jumps (or renewals) between two position recordings $(i-1)\delta$ and $i\delta$, whose asymptotic PDF has been studied~\cite{Schulz2013,Barkai2003}.
-Alternatively, CTRW and DD models can be interpreted as Brownian motion with a random operational time $S(n)$~ \cite{Magdziarz2008,PhysRevX.7.021002,Lanoiselee2018_NGmodel}, which is given in our framework as the sum of random modulations: $S(n)=\sum_{i=1}^nJ_{i}$.
-The expectation and covariance of random modulations associated to CTRW are computed in Appendix A, while Appendix B presents the results for diffusing diffusivity modeled as the square of an arbitrary Gaussian process.
+In particular, we retrieve: \begin{enumerate}[(i)] \item Brownian motion: $C \propto I$ and $J= I$, where $I$ is the identity matrix. \item Gaussian processes: $J=I$, including fBm and GLE. \item CTRW: $C \propto I$.
+In fact, $J_{i}$ can be understood as the number of jumps (or renewals) between two position recordings $(i-1)\delta$ and $i\delta$, whose asymptotic PDF has been studied~\cite{Schulz2013,Barkai2003}. {\clr In Appendix~\ref{appendix:CTRW}, we present the properties of $J$ for CTRW. } \item Random Constant (Rand-Const): setting $J = \mu I$, one can reproduce a statistical ensemble of random walks, in which each trajectory is multiplied by a random scale $\mu$ to describe anomalous diffusion and everlasting non-Gaussianity.
+The two most studied examples are the grey Brownian motion (gBm)~\cite{schneider-1990,schneider-1992} and generalized grey Brownian motion (ggBm)~\cite{mura_etal-jpa-2008,molina_etal-pre-2016}, that allow one to retrieve a wide range of fractional governing equations \cite{runfola_etal-pd-2024} including time-fractional diffusion. \item Switching diffusivity (SD) corresponds to modulations induced by a piecewise-constant stochastic process along the diagonal of $J$.
+The random waiting times between switching events can be exponentially distributed~\cite{Jensen2005,Fieremans2010,Grebenkov2019,Gueneau2025} (SD-Exp) or power-law distributed (SD-Pow)~\cite{Miyaguchi2016,Miyaguchi2019,Balcerek_2023,Pacheco2024}.
+A special case is the Annealed Transit-Time Model (ATTM)~\cite{Massignan2014,Manzo2015,Akimoto_2016} where the random state duration $\tau$ is correlated with the random diffusivity $D$ in the form $\tau\propto D^{-\alpha}$, with some exponent $\alpha$. \item Diffusing Diffusivity (DD): modulations modeled by a positive stochastic process (e.g., many works were devoted to diffusing diffusivity with exponentially decaying correlations (DD-Exp) when diffusivity fluctuates around its mean~\cite{Chubynsky2014,PhysRevX.7.021002,Lanoiselee2018_FPT}). {\clr In Appendix~\ref{appendix:square_gaussian_process}, we consider diffusing diffusivity modeled as the square of an arbitrary Gaussian process, and compute its expectation and covariance.
+Random modulations defined as the square of a Gaussian process have a gamma-like distribution which typically induces exponential tails to the position PDF~\cite{Kozachenko1999}.
+Additionally, it allows modeling a general class of covariance structures for $J$ when the expectation is constant (see Appendix~\ref{appendix:how_to_get_C_and_J}). } \item {\clr L\'evy Flights: when random modulations are power-law distributed (see Sec.~\ref{sec:Levy_flight}).} \end{enumerate} {\clr Moreover, all processes with $C\propto I$ (e.g. Rand-const, SD, DD, CTRW, and L\'evy flights) admits an alternative interpretation as Brownian motion with a random operational time $S(n)$~ \cite{Sposini2024a,Sposini2024b,Lanoiselee2018_NGmodel,PhysRevX.7.021002,Magdziarz2008}, which is given in our framework as the sum of random modulations: $S(n)=\sum_{i=1}^nJ_{i}$ with $n\in[1,2,\ldots,N]$.} In Figure~\ref{fig:example_modulation}, we show examples of the modulations for several types of motion.
+This illustrates the generality of the random modulation representation of annealed disorder.